last9/prometheus-ecs-sd/README.md

 ## Note

 The script is designed for dynamic service discovery in AWS ECS environments.
 Ensure that the AWS credentials provided have the necessary permissions to access ECS services.

----

-This `README.md` provides comprehensive information on using your Python script and the Docker container.
-Feel free to modify it to include additional details like troubleshooting tips, contribution guidelines, licensing, or support information as needed.